simonw/sqlite-utils/docs/cli.rst

     $ sqlite-utils create-spatial-index spatial.db locations geometry

-See the `SpatiaLite Cookbook <http://www.gaia-gis.it/gaia-sins/spatialite-cookbook-5/cookbook_topics.03.html#topic_Wonderful_RTree_Spatial_Index>`_ for examples of how to use a spatial index.
+See this `SpatiaLite Cookbook recipe <http://www.gaia-gis.it/gaia-sins/spatialite-cookbook-5/cookbook_topics.03.html#topic_Wonderful_RTree_Spatial_Index>`__ for examples of how to use a spatial index.